sdahlberg/movie-angular-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

+## Choices

+- plain Angular (for now)
+- Angular material

+## Possible TODO's

+- actions that are reflected in query string are tightly coupled with angular's router component; find out how to decouple that
+- filter, datatable and pagination in seperate components
+- more filters on movie-title table

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.